davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: same diagram, but with the leader Xed out

 Now we have a problem.
 With the leader gone, so is the variable.
 All the follower nodes are still up and running, but they're only programmed to send RPCs to the leader, and the leader isn’t going to respond now that it’s offline.
-Our distributed variable is now offline!
+Our entire distributed variable is now offline!
 And since a single node crash was enough to bring down the variable too, we have to admit that our variable was not fault tolerant.
 That's no good; we need to fix this.

 Oftentimes the way to achieve fault tolerance is **redundancy**.
-In our case, since the leader can crash, let's set up some backups, and **fail over** to new leader when the current leader fails.
+In our case, since the leader can crash, let's set up some backups.

 ## Single-Leader Replication